IBM-Cloud/docs/starters/deploy_devops.md

    c.
 From the Git command line interface, push your changes.

    **If you use the Web IDE:**
    a.
-On the app's Overview page, click **EDIT CODE**.
+On the app's Overview page, click **Edit Code**.
 Your project opens in the Web IDE.
    b.
 Make changes as needed, and then push by using the built-in Git support.

 The updated app is redeployed to {{site.data.keyword.Bluemix_notm}}.